Stamp Duty for First-Time Buyers

 First-time buyer relief, also known as first-time buyer stamp duty exemption, which was first introduced in November 2017.

 Since its introduction, there have been over 464,700 claims for first-time buyer relief in the UK.
 According to HM Revenue & Customs, this means that the total amount relieved since it began is currently over £1.1 billion.

 If you’re a first-time buyer in England or Northern Ireland, you won’t have to pay stamp duty on properties worth up to £300,000.
 For those living in Scotland, it’s for properties worth up to £175,000.

 There is no relief from Land Transaction Tax for first-time buyers in Wales.
 However, you’re only liable to pay LTT when you buy a residential property that costs more than £180,000.

 Who Counts as a First-Time Buyer?

 If you have previously inherited a house, you will no longer be considered as a first-time buyer as you will have legally owned the property.
-Also, if your name is on the deeds of any property, even one you only have a share in, you will not be considered as a first-time buyer.
+Also, if your name is on the deeds of any property - even one you only have a share in, perhaps with a partner or a friend -you will not be considered as a first-time buyer.